Used Car Purchases: What to do When Your Car Does Not Work Properly

 You can try to get this order in other courts, but courts do not often grant this.
-It would take time and you would need a lawyer to help you.
+It would take time and you would need a lawyer's help.

-Send a timely notice that revokes your acceptance of the used car sale.
-You must send the notice within a reasonable time of when you discovered or should have discovered the problems with the car.
+Send a timely notice revoking your acceptance of the used car sale.
+You must send the notice within a reasonable time from when you discovered or should have discovered the car's problems.

 If you paid cash for the car, send the notice to the dealer.
-If you borrowed money to buy the car and applied for your car loan at the dealer's place of business, also send the notice to the lender.
+If you borrowed money to buy the car and applied for your car loan at the dealer's place of business, send the lender a notice too.
 Keep a copy of the notice.

-Offer to return the car in exchange for a refund of the money you have paid and a cancellation of the contract (and loan agreement).
+You should offer to return the car in exchange for a refund of what you have paid and a cancellation of the contract (and loan agreement).